dmjio/envy/README.md

     (_, Nothing) -> error "Couldn't find PG_URL"
     -- Pretty gross right...
 ```
 What if we could apply aeson's `FromJSON` / `ToJSON` pattern to provide a cleaner interface?
 Armed with the `GeneralizedNewTypeDeriving` extension we can derive instances of `Var` that will parse to and from an environment.
 The `Var` typeclass is simply:
 ```haskell
 class (Read a, Show a) => Var a where toVar   :: a -> String fromVar :: String -> Maybe a
 ```
-With instances for most primitive types already supported, making the class easily deriveable.

-The `FromEnv` typeclass provides a parser that is an instance of `MonadReader Env`, `MonadError String` and `MonadIO`.
-This allows for connection pool initialization inside of our environment parser!
+With instances for most primitive types already supported (`Word8` - `Word32`, `Int`, `Integer`, `String`, `Text`, etc.) the `Var` class is easily deriveable.
+The `FromEnv` typeclass provides a parser type that is an instance of `MonadReader Env`, `MonadError String` and `MonadIO`.
+This allows for connection pool initialization inside of our environment parser, error handling and environment fetching.

 ```haskell
 {-# LANGUAGE RecordWildCards            #-}